home-assistant/addons/git_pull/README.md

-# Hass.io Core Add-on: Git pull
+# Home Assistant Add-on: Git pull

 Load and update configuration files for Home Assistant from a Git repository.